Nu-invariants of extra-twisted connected sums

 In Section~\ref{sec:hyp}, we follow a different path to rewrite the right hand side of~\eqref{eq:thmA.1} in terms of Dedekind sums.
-The universal $\eta$-form~$\tilde\eta(\Aa)$ for bundles of flat tori can be understood as a 1-form on the upper half plane, whose exterior derivative turns out to be a constant multiple of the hyperbolic area form.
+The universal \mbox{\etaform} $\tilde\eta(\Aa)$ for bundles of flat tori can be understood as a 1-form on the upper half plane, whose exterior derivative turns out to be a constant multiple of the hyperbolic area form.
 The relevant path of integration consists of two sides of some ideal hyperbolic polygon~$P$, depending on the gluing data.
 The remaining sides can be chosen such that~$\tilde\eta(\Aa)$ vanishes along them.
-To apply Stokes' Theorem, it remains to determine the contribution from the cusps.
-At this point, we use a strict version of an adiabatic limit formula for $\eta$-forms that was proved by Bunke, Ma~\cite{BuMa} modulo exact forms; see also Liu~\cite{Liu}.
+To apply Stokes' Theorem, it remains to determine the area and the contribution from the cusps.
+For the latter, we need a strict adiabatic limit formula for \etaforms, see Proposition~\ref{Prop2y.2}.
+Such a formula was proved by Bunke, Ma~\cite{BuMa} and Liu~\cite{Liu} modulo exact forms, but that is not enough for our purposes.